It takes a village.

 Our Board of Directors

-As a parent of a child with neurodiverse abilities I’m thrilled to be a part of the special place called Camp Kirk and to help implement the strategic plan.
+As a parent of a child with a neurodivergent brain I’m thrilled to be a part of the special place called Camp Kirk and to help implement the strategic plan.
 Service to others defines one of my primary values, in addition to building inclusive camps and communities.

 Camp Kirk is a lifeline for many kids, and for all kids a blessing of spirited good cheer in a safe environment.
 That shouldn’t be rare, but for many it is rare and Camp Kirk should never underestimate its value in the world.
 On a sessional note: I failed Grade 6 with unnoticed dyslexia.
 School till grade 6 was a struggle.
 Camp was my lifeline.